RapidCoders/Coding-Practice/DAY_21/README.md

 ```
 **Author: Vaibhav**

-# Q.2 Program to check whether number is pronic or not.
+# Q.2 Program to check whether number is Krishnamurthy number or not.
 ```
-A number is said to be pronic number if it is a product of two consecutive numbers.
+Krishnamurthy number is another special number in Java.
+A number is said to be Krishnamurthy if the factorial sum of all its digits is equal to that number.
+Krishnamurthy number is also referred to as a Strong number.

-For examples:
-6 = 2 x 3
-72 = 8 x 9

-Input : 6
-Output : It is a pronic number

-Input : 7
+Example :
-Output : It is not a pronic number
+Number = 145
+= 1! + 4! + 5!
+= 1 + ( 4 * 3 * 2 * 1 ) + ( 5 * 4 * 3 * 2 * 1 )
+= 1 + 24 + 120
+= 145

 ```
 **Author: Suyash**